MatthewYeend/Laravel-Best-Practices/README.md

     }
 }
 ```
 The Good approach follows best practices by using Eloquent ORM instead of raw queries, making the code more readable, maintainable, and reusable.
-It utilises a query scope (`active()`) for filtering, improving reusability, and `compact()` for cleaner variable passing to the view.
+It utilizes a query scope (`active()`) for filtering, improving reusability, and `compact()` for cleaner variable passing to the view.

 ### Bad
 ```php